-American International College was founded in 1885 by the Reverend Mr. Calvin E. Amaron, who persuaded other enlightened clergy like himself to assist in the establishment of a college that would provide the youth of his ethnic group, French Canadians, with access to higher education.
-The founders understood that a college education was an effective means toward economic and social success in American society.
-They wanted to establish a college that would provide an excellent educational preparation and enable its graduates to attain lifelong satisfaction and success.
+American International College was founded in 1885 by the Reverend Mr. Calvin E. Amaron, who persuaded other enlightened clergy to assist in the establishment of a college that would provide the youth of his ethnic group, French Canadians, with access to higher education.
+The founders understood that a college education was an effective means toward economic and social success in American society, and wanted to form a college that would provide an excellent educational preparation and enable its graduates to attain lifelong satisfaction and success.

 It was, however, the second president and visionary founder, the Reverend Mr. Amaron, who asserted that women should be given the same opportunity as men to pursue higher education.
 Women were admitted to the college for the first time in 1892, making AIC the first coeducational college in the region.

-American International College sought to educate the newcomers to the United States and their children for citizenship and success.
-The college is both American and International.
-Students learned English, United States history, mathematics, and science to become effective citizens and community leaders.
-The student body before World War I consisted of people from 42 nations, reflecting a richly diverse student body from Europe, Asia, Africa, and North, Central, and South America.
-Today we hold to that tradition with students from over 40 countries making us one of the most diverse colleges.
+American International College sought to educate newcomers to the United States and their children for citizenship and success.
+The college was both American and International.
+Students learned English, U.S. history, mathematics, and science.
+Prior to World War I, AIC students came from 42 nations, reflecting a richly diverse student body from Europe, Asia, Africa, and North, Central, and South America.
+Today we hold to that tradition with students from over 40 countries, making us one of the most diverse colleges.

-With the onset of World War I and the subsequent adoption by the United States of immigration quota laws, there came an inevitable decrease of immigrant students.
-During the mid-1920s, the chief goal of the college shifted from the education of immigrant students to providing quality education to transform the lives of a diverse body of students.
+With the onset of World War I and the subsequent adoption by the U.S. of immigration quota laws, there came an inevitable decrease of immigrant students.
+During the mid-1920s, the chief goal of the college shifted from the education of immigrant students to providing quality education that could transform the lives of a diverse body of students.

-The growth of American International College since the end of World War II has been notable.
+AIC has achieved notable growth since the end of World War II.
 The establishment of the Evening College and the Summer School provided a springboard for what was to be the rapidly escalating enrollment that started in 1946.
 Returning veterans swelled classes, and the college added many new faculty and staff members.

-In the following two decades the progressive development of the curriculum required expanded physical facilities that the campus continues to enjoy.
-The college, with fully developed curricula in the liberal arts and sciences, business administration, and teacher education, reflected the intimacy of a small college and the curriculum of a university.
+Over the following two decades, the progressive development of the curriculum required expanded physical facilities that the campus continues to enjoy to this day.
+The college, with fully developed curricula in the liberal arts and sciences, business administration, and teacher education, reflected the intimacy of a small college with the curriculum of a large university.

 AIC led again with the establishment of a Model Congress in 1941, which continues as the longest running such event in the nation.

-The Schools of Arts and Sciences and Business Administration were established in 1960 and the School of Psychology and Education in 1970.
+The Schools of Business, Arts & Sciences was established in 1960 and the School of Psychology and Education in 1970.

-AIC is the first college to offer an international business major with its own academic department.
+AIC became the first college to offer an international business major with its own academic department.